2006 United States House of Representatives elections in Pennsylvania: Predictions

+Results

+District 6

 In the Pennsylvania 6th congressional district election, incumbent Republican Jim Gerlach defeated Democratic opponent Lois Murphy by a 50.7%–49.3% margin to secure a third term.
 This was a rematch of the 2004 election, when Gerlach defeated Murphy by a similarly close margin.
 In the primary election, Gerlach was unopposed and Lois Murphy defeated developer Mike Leibowitz.

-The race was one of the most competitive in the nation, with CQPolitics.comrating the race as highly competitive with "No Clear Favorite."
-The Cook Political Report rated the race "Republican Toss Up" and Larry Sabato's Crystal Ball rated this as one of the top fifty most competitive House races in the nation, and was the first one he predicted a turnover in.
 The candidates participated in two debates in October.
 The first, sponsored by the AARP focused on Social Security, healthcare, Iraq, and taxes.
 The second debate, airing on WPVI, focused on Iraq.
 Murphy outspent Gerlach by a margin of $4,097,663 to $3,492,402.